-Article 25.
+Article 27.
 Right to submit complaints

-The student (current, prospective or former student) is entitled to submit a complaint about the behaviour in a particular matter of a body, committee or department or faculty of one of the partner institutions or a person who is employed by one of the partner institutions.
-The 'concerned party' can submit the complaint to the central digital desk 'the Student Legal Protection Desk' of Wageningen University (legalprotection.students@wur.nl, see Article 27).
+The student (current, prospective or former student) ("the concerned party") is entitled to submit a complaint about the behaviour in a particular matter of a body, committee or department of WU or BUAS or a person who is employed by one of the partner institutions.
+The 'concerned party' can submit the complaint to the central digital desk 'de Faciliteit' of Wageningen University (faciliteit@wur.nl).
 Before the concerned party submits a complaint, he should try to reach an amicable solution by himself or if required by the student, through mediation by a student counsellor.

-Article 26.
+Article 28.
 Right of appeal

 - 1. A concerned party can appeal against all decisions referred to in Article 7.61 clause 1 WHW.
-These are primarily the following decisions: - a. all decisions of the Examining Board or the Examiner; - b. decisions based on the provisions in Article 7.29 of the WHW regarding the admission test Colloquium Doctum; - c. decisions of the admission committees; - The appeal must be submitted within six weeks after receipt of the decision to the Examination Appeals Board (CBE).
-For this purpose, the concerned party submits a notification of appeal to 'de Faciliteit' of Wageningen University.
+These are primarily the following decisions: - a. all decisions of the Examining Board or the Examiner; - decisions based on the provisions in Article 7.29 of the WHW regarding the admission test Colloquium Doctum; - c. decisions regarding admission to the BTO programme; - d. the decision to de-enrol a student or refuse re-enrolment based on a binding negative study advice. - The appeal must be submitted within six weeks after receipt of the decision to the Examination Appeals Board (EAB).
+For this purpose, the concerned party submits a notification of appeal to "de Faciliteit" of Wageningen University.

-Article 27.
+Article 29.
 Procedure

-The exact method for submitting a complaint or appeal to the 'the Student Legal Protection Desk' and the corresponding procedures are described in the Wageningen University Student Charter > Legal protection.
+The exact method for submitting a complaint or appeal to the de Faciliteit and the corresponding procedures are described in the Wageningen University Student Charter > Legal protection.